nickflurry/SE410-JEdit/README.md

 ** highlight all the function, function names are identified if matching the pattern function_name_to_be_highlighted() ** highlight all the numbers since matlab is a mathematic tool ** remove unnecessary highlighting

+## FTP PLUGIN
+## jEdit PLUGIN MECHANISM
+1. The files structure of plugin <br />
+* Root Directory:<br />
+    * build.xml
+    * dockables.xml: implicitly define actions by defining dockable windows in dockable.xml
+    * actions.xml: explicitly define actions in actions.xml
+    * servies.xml: work with other plugins
+    * PluginName.props: name/value pairs used to store human-readable strings, user settings, and various other forms of meta-data.
+    * users-guide.xml
+    * description.html

+* other resources in packages/subfolders

+2. Load the plugin
+During startup, jEdit loads the default set of properties, followed by plugin properties stored in plugin JAR files, finally followed by user properties.